ngaridennis33/alx-low_level_program/0x01-variables_if_else_while/README.md

 9. program that prints all possible combinations of single-digit numbers
 10. program that prints all possible different combinations of two digits
 11.  program that prints all possible different combinations of three digits
+12. program that prints all possible combinations of two two-digit numbers